 Hello, my name is Ben, and I am a genre snob.
 Or at least I was.
 I'm trying to quit, but as fellow genre snobs can attest, it is not easy to surrender culturally-inculcated notions of genre and embrace a more nuanced approach.
 Still, I need to try.
 For the children!

-This week I read Amanda Scott’s Tempted by a Warrior, which I won in a Goodreads giveaway.
+This week I read Amanda Scott's Tempted by a Warrior, which I won in a Goodreads giveaway.
 Had I paid more attention when entering the giveaway, I would have noticed that the book is historical romance, not merely historical fiction, and passed.
-I didn’t notice, however, and I won the book.
-As I prepared to write my review, I discussed the book with a friend—who, as it happens, reviews paranormal, romance, and even paranormal romance1 for one of those review sites to whom publishers send books with the eager trepidation marketing people perfect after too many years in college.
+I didn't notice, however, and I won the book.
+As I prepared to write my review, I discussed the book with a friend--who, as it happens, reviews paranormal, romance, and even paranormal romance((You didn't see that one coming, did you?)) for one of those review sites to whom publishers send books with the eager trepidation marketing people perfect after too many years in college.

 I opened the conversation by quoting one of the sex scenes in the book: